ahmadmsaadeh/GT/README.md

 Set up the necessary environment variables, choose the Postman file.
 Run collection tests individually or perform a collection run to test various API endpoints.

+## Demo
+click on the following link to watch the testing demo video.